corndel-swe/js-supportbank-woodde-ubs/day-1-exercises.md

    At 01/03/2024 11:27am, Jon A sent Joe G £100
    ```

-6. All tests should now be passing.
+7. All tests should now be passing.
 Commit and push!

-Congratualtions!
+Congratulations!
 Your project is set up with git, testing, ES6 Modules and
-commander. :party:
+commander. :tada: